 Inside the auditorium, seating is provided on orchestra, balcony and, unusual for a normally tolerant Los Angeles, there was a second balcony with its own separate entrance that was for the use of African-American patrons only.
 The balconies are supported by slender posts, and when first opened there were four pairs of boxes on the side walls next to the proscenium.
 The decorative style of the auditorium is French Renaissance, and has remained unaltered over the years, apart from the removal of the boxes when it became a full-time cinema in the 1930’s.
 In their place are two large framed oil paintings by Anthony Heinsbergen in a French style.
 A Smith 2 manual 16 rank organ was installed at this time, and the second balcony was opened up to the general public in the 1930’s, but it has not been in use in later years.
 The ‘modern’ style neon lit marquee was another 1930’s addition to the Orpheum Theatre.

-Later taken over by Metropolitan Theatres on August 13, 1978 it began screening Spanish language movies.
+Taken over by Metropolitan Theatres on August 13, 1978 it began screening Spanish language movies.
 It was occasionally used for film shoots which included “The Frank Sinatra Story” (a TV movie), the Bette Midler version of “Gypsy” and Steven Seagal in “The Glimmer Man”.
 It played out its final years as a movie theatre showing general release films with Spanish sub-titles until it was closed in late-2000.
 It was the last operating cinema in the downtown area, and the original silent movie screen still hung in the stage fly-tower.
 The fate of the Smith organ is unknown.